parkpow/deep-license-plate-recognition/benchmark.md

 # SDK Benchmark

-**Test Conditions**
+The results are obtained using [benchmark.py](benchmark.py).
+- SDK is started with one worker per vCPU.
-- `assets/car-4k.jpg` is resized to target resolution.
+- The image used is `assets/car-4k.jpg` resized to target resolution.
 - API is called 50 times.
-- SDK is started with one worker per vCPU.
-- Calls are parallelized with 4 threads.
+- API calls are parallelized with 4 threads.

 **Notes**
 - Speed is duration / number_of_calls.